femiogundare/prostate-cancer-genomics/README.md

 <!-- about-the-project -->
 ## About the Project
-<p>When treating a cancer patient, oncologists aim to predict the course of the patient's disease to make critical treatment decisions.
-Knowing a tumor's unique molecular signature can help guide these decisions by providing clues on whether a cancer is slow-growing or aggressive and deadly, or one that will resist treatment.
-New molecular profiling technologies have generated a wealth of information on tumors, but physicians have struggled to turn all that data into meaningful prognoses.</p>

 <p>Here, I developed a deep learning predictive model that can differentiate between the genomic profiles of prostate cancers that are lethal and those that are very much unlikely to cause symptoms or death.
 The model, called Q-ProstateNet, may help physicians know in advance whether a prostate cancer patient's tumor will spread to other parts of the body or become more resistant to treatment over time.
 Q-ProstateNet can also identify molecular features, genes, and biological pathways that may be linked to disease progression.</p>